jorisstrakeljahn/sven-grrrrr/README.md

 # 🏎️ Multiplayer Racing Game

-A real-time multiplayer racing game that can be played over your local network!
+A real-time multiplayer lobby-based racing game that can be played over your local network!

 ## 🚀 Quick Start